rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                 self.vif_driver.delete_network_and_bridge(instance, vif)
  {% endhighlight %}

-Looking at a sample nova.conf we can see what that CONF.xenserver.vif\_driver value is.
-Depending on the type of networking used (OpenVSwitch, Linux Bridges, Etc) this will lead to different classes.
-Let's use for example OVS.
+Looking at a sample *nova.conf*, notice what that *CONF.xenserver.vif_driver* value is.
+Depending on the type of networking used (OpenVSwitch, Linux Bridges, and so on), this leads to different classes.
+Let's use OVS, for example.

     grep "vif_driver" /etc/nova/nova.conf
     vif_driver = nova.virt.xenapi.vif.XenAPIOpenVswitchDriver

+#### Exploration 39

-With this we know we can look at nova.virt.xenapi.vif.XenAPIOpenVswitchDriver.delete\_network\_and\_bridge.
-This method is very intensive and again not in our scope here, but feel free to look at this code on your own.
-It will destroy the OVS port bindings for the bridge and vif, patch ports, and tear down the rest of the environment for routing to this VIF.
-With this method done we can move on..
-Let's look back at the Compute post live migration with a bit more trimming.
-We will mark where left off with (X).
+Now let's look at *nova.virt.xenapi.vif.XenAPIOpenVswitchDriver.delete_network_and_bridge*.
+This method is very intense and again out of our scope, but feel free to look at this code on your own.
+It destroys the OVS port bindings for the bridge, vif, and patch ports, and tears down the rest of the environment for routing to this VIF.
+Now that's done, let's look back at the Compute *post_live_migration* with a bit more code trimming.
+We will mark where left off with (X) in the following code.

-Now that we are past the (X) we can see that now some cleanup is handled on the destination.
-We can also see it passing through compute RPC now.
-We should be pretty used to this since it is a destination cleanup, we want it running on the destination, so we travel there for a minute to handle that.
-It's also worth seeing that even if this fails, the codeline will not fail.
-On an exception, we set a variable that it failed and move on.
-This WILL cause the process to fail completely, but we want to ensure we clean up things in the proper order, and not just fail here.
+Past the (X), you can see that now some cleanup is being handled on the destination.
+Notice that it passes through compute RPC now.
+As you might expect, destination cleanup runs on the destination.
+Note that even if this fails, the line of code does not fail.
+On an except, we set a variable that it failed and move on.
+This does cause the process to fail completely, but the code ensures that things are cleaned up in the proper order instead of just crashing.

 *nova.compute.manager.\_post\_live\_migration* ->
 {% highlight python %}